tendermint/tendermint/spec/p2p/v0.35/peer_manager.md

 Errors are also returned if:

-- the dialed peer was removed from the peer store
+- the dialed peer was pruned from the peer store (because it had more than `MaxPeers` stored)
 - the updated peer information is invalid
 - there is an error when saving the peer state to the peer store